Can sexual orientation be changed?

 - Negative views about singleness and celibacy.
 We aim to promote singleness as equally valuable as marriage (1 Cor 7:32).
 If a person is committed to singleness, then to whom a person's is sexually attracted is not really very important - what matters is that the person resists acting upon these attractions and rather seeks healthy intimacy in non-sexual ways.

 Our view on change

 Sometimes, the pattern of people's sexual attractions do change during their lives.
 But having an undue preoccupation with one's change of sexual orientation can become just another idol ("Only when I get this thing sorted in my life can I be truly happy...").
 We need to encourage one another to find contentment in our current circumstances (Phil 4:11-13).
 Only in the life to come will we experience complete change (1 Cor 15:51-52) and our struggles will be over (Rev 21:4).

-TFT is primarily a discipleship ministry and we believe in biblical transformation.
-When we come into a relationship with Christ, we should expect change.
+TFT offers pastoral support and does not provide any form of counselling or therapy.
+We do not engage in nor endorse conversion therapy.
+Instead, we encourage Christians to expect transformation (often gradual) through their relationship with Christ.
 Indeed, change is inevitable for a disciple of Christ.
 The biblical transformation experience, however, is not primarily about a change of sexual orientation (the Bible does not discuss sexual orientation).
 Biblical transformation is about:

 - Change of heart (Ezek 36:26, Psalm 51:10, 2 Cor 5:17)